svanderburg/php-sbcrud/README.md

   `$GLOBALS["query"]["bookId"]`.
 * We do not have to validate any keys for this page -- when displaying the collection of all books, we do not require any keys.
+* The page may display a table that does pagination.
+As a result, it requires a numeric `page` parameter that needs to be validated.
 * We display the `crud/books.php` as the default contents in the page's content section and `crud/error.php` in case of an error (when any function invoked by the CRUD model yields an exception).